project-leek/project-leek/docs/Build.md

 In the newly created folder there is now an .env file that must be filled with your personal ClientID, Client Secret.
 You find those in this [guide](https://developer.spotify.com/documentation/general/guides/app-settings/)

 **AFTER** you set your id in the env file, run now
 ```
-docker-compose up
+sudo docker-compose up
 ```
 in the folder .